callmeheartburn/callmeheartburn/README.md

 12/10/23: lil bit of casual heartbreak, couldn't find the time. i'm really making a habit of this, god damn it \
 24/11/23: genuinely just forgot. i feel like this isn't so bad though life just gets busy yknow \
-16/12/23: touched too much grass, need to work on that
+16/12/23: touched too much grass, need to work on that (insert dates here) NYE is special, then took a week to recover from 'vacation'. was a slob, didn't like it. it's time to make some magic

-(insert dates here) NYE is special, then took a week to recover from 'vacation'. was a slob, didn't like it. it's time to make some magic
+16,19,20,22,23,25,26/01/24: trying to live a bit more properly. also heavily debating whether this whole daily thing is THAT great - at least, without an actual blocked time. is two minutes of bullshit really that helpful..? if I can block out proper time each day this seems like a much better idea. either way end goal is the same.